JuliaAttic/QuDirac.jl/docs/op_math.md

   0.7071067811865475 | 0,0 ⟩

 julia> k*k' # | k ⟩⟨ k |
-Projector{Orthonormal,2} with 4 operator(s):
+OuterProduct{Orthonormal,2} with 4 operator(s):
   0.4999999999999999 | 1,1 ⟩⟨ 1,1 |
   -0.4999999999999999 | 1,1 ⟩⟨ 0,0 |
   -0.4999999999999999 | 0,0 ⟩⟨ 1,1 |
   0.4999999999999999 | 0,0 ⟩⟨ 0,0 |
 ```

-Specifically, an outer product of two states will yield an instance of the `Projector` type, as can be seen above.
+Specifically, an outer product of two states will yield an instance of the `OuterProduct` type, as can be seen above.

-The `Projector` type is a lazy representation of the outer product of two states - it simply stores a reference to
-the two factor states, and uses the state information to behave like an operator.
-Thus, the `Projector` type acts as
-a *view* onto the factor states (see [Views vs. Copies in QuDirac](view_copy.md)).

 Outer products are not the only way to construct operators - certain kinds of operators can be constructed simply by
 defining their action on basis Kets (see [Functionally Defining Operators](func_op_def.md)).

 ---
-## Scalar Multiplication
+# `OuterProduct` vs. `GenericOp`
 ---

+There are two main types of operators in QuDirac: the `OuterProduct` type, and the `GenericOp` type.
+Most functions on operators are defined for both types, but they behave differently in a few ways.

+The `OuterProduct` type is a lazy representation of the outer product of two states - it simply stores a reference to
+the two factor states, and uses the state information to behave like an operator.
+Thus, the `OuterProduct` type acts as
+a *view* onto the factor states.
+This allows quick, memory-efficient construction of density operators and the like.

+Besides simple scaling functions (e.g. `scale!`, `normalize!`), mutating functions are not defined on `OuterProduct`.
+The non-mutating versions of these functions will work, however, by converting the operator into the more flexible `GenericOp` type.
+This type represents a sum of operators rather than an outer product of states, and is *not* a view.

+---
+# Scalar Multiplication
+---

 Like states, operators can be multiplied by a scalar:

 ```
 julia> op = ket('a') * bra('b')
-Projector{Orthonormal,1} with 1 operator(s):
+OuterProduct{Orthonormal,1} with 1 operator(s):
   1 | 'a' ⟩⟨ 'b' |

 julia> im * op
-Projector{Orthonormal,1} with 1 operator(s):
+OuterProduct{Orthonormal,1} with 1 operator(s):
   0 + 1im | 'a' ⟩⟨ 'b' |

 julia> op/2
-Projector{Orthonormal,1} with 1 operator(s):
+OuterProduct{Orthonormal,1} with 1 operator(s):
   0.5 | 'a' ⟩⟨ 'b' |
 ```
 ---
-## Addition and Subtraction
+# Addition and Subtraction
 ---

 Operators can be added and subtracted just like states: